• Skip to primary navigation

 Instructions

-• Heat 1 tablespoon vegetable oil in a large saucepan on high heat.
+• Heat 1 tablespoon of vegetable oil in a medium pot on high heat.
 Transfer the chicken chunks to the saucepan and roast them for 2-3 minutes until slightly browned.
 Remove them from the pot and set them aside.

-• Add the other tablespoon of vegetable oil into the same pot.
+• Add the other tablespoon of vegetable oil to the same pot.
 Turn down the heat to medium and add the onion.
-Roast for about a minute, and add ginger, garlic, tomato paste, curry powder, coriander, salt, and red pepper flakes (optional).
-Roast the spices for a couple of seconds and add coconut milk, chicken stock and cinnamon stick.
+Roast for about a minute until translucent.

-• Remove the cinnamon stick when the curry is cooked, sprinkle with cilantro or parsley and serve with whole-wheat rice and naan.
+• Remove the cinnamon stick when the curry is cooked.
+Top with chopped cilantro or parsley and serve with whole-wheat rice or naan.

 Nutrition